nutrition

 A 2025 systematic review published in Cureus (Nagarajan et al.) examined 10 studies involving 635 participants and found that seed cycling was associated with improved menstrual regularity, reduced PMS severity, and favorable changes in hormone markers.
 One study cited within the review observed cycle normalisation in a notable proportion of participants following a seed cycling protocol.

-A separate case study published in the *Journal of Pharmacy & Bioallied Sciences* (Dhamija et al., 2025) followed a woman with PCOS over six months of seed cycling alongside myo-inositol supplementation.
+A separate case study published in the Journal of Pharmacy & Bioallied Sciences (Dhamija et al., 2025) followed a woman with PCOS over six months of seed cycling alongside myo-inositol supplementation.
 She experienced regular cycles, improved BMI, and normalised hormone levels by the end of the study period.
-Importantly: this is a single case, not a clinical trial — and we mention it not as proof, but as a meaningful data point.
+This is a single case, not a clinical trial, and we mention it not as proof but as a meaningful data point.

 Research published in Phytotherapy Research (2024) explored sesame seed extract's potential to support healthy testosterone levels in PCOS models.
 Earlier work on flaxseed lignans suggested they may support insulin sensitivity and help address elevated androgen levels in women with PCOS.

-⚠️ What we want to be honest about: the specific *rotation protocol* of seed cycling lacks large-scale randomised controlled trial evidence.
-Researchers across multiple 2025 reviews consistently flag this as a gap.
-The individual seeds have credible research behind them — the sequenced rotation, as a complete system, is still being studied.
-That's not a reason to dismiss it; it's a reason to approach it with informed curiosity rather than rigid expectation.
+⚠️ Here's what we want to be honest about: the specific rotation protocol of seed cycling lacks large-scale randomised controlled trial evidence.
+Researchers across multiple 2025 reviews keep flagging this as a gap.
+The individual seeds have credible research behind them.
+The sequenced rotation, as a complete system, is still being studied.
+That's not a reason to dismiss it, it's a reason to approach it with informed curiosity rather than rigid expectation.

 ---